What to do When Your Partner Isn’t Making the Same Healthy Changes as You + Plant Based Sage-flavored White Gravy (oil-free)

 However, if you and your partner really want to stay together and one of you is growing and changing and one of you is not growing and changing in the same ways or at the same time, there is a way to make it work.

 When I met my wife, I drank a shit ton of alcohol, I smoked all the cigarettes, I ate an unhealthy vegetarian diet, I drank coffee, I loved cookies and donuts more than life itself, and I didn’t make moving my body a priority (unless it was to walk to a liquor store or a bakery).
-Fast forward twelve years – I have been sober for five years, I wouldn’t dream of putting a cigarette in my mouth, I eat a nutrient dense Whole Food Plant Based Diet, I don’t drink coffee, I don’t eat sugar (thank you Lighten Up!), and I have a daily movement practice that I never skip.
+Fast forward twelve years – I have been sober for five years, I wouldn’t dream of putting a cigarette in my mouth, I eat a nutrient dense Whole Food Plant Based Diet, and I don’t drink coffee.

 As a side note, if I sound really damn boring, that’s because I am.
 I am super damn boring.
 And I am totally okay with this.
 I traded fun and excitement for happiness and joy.
 It was a trade that I would do a million times over.